banana-piecake/DESCENT/README.md

 Rune Stones - used to perform rune rituals, allowing you to roll random modifiers

+Rifts and other :
+Rifts - entering a rift sends you to the void as long as you're inventory is empty, throwing an ender eye at them will close them

 Upcoming/wip features :

 honestly jst trying to get this shipped so certain things will be scrapped (marked with SCRAPPED)